PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 ```

 In yaml file, the metadata's name is the job's name. `parallelism, completions` means this job will simultaneously start up 3 PaddlePaddle nodes, and this job will be finished when there are 3 finished pods.
-For the data store volume, we declare the path jobpath, it mount the /home/admin/efs on host machine into the container with path /home/jobpath.
-So in container, the /home/jobpath actually stores the data onto EFS sharing volume.
+For the data store volume, we declare the path `efsvolume`, it mount the `/home/core/efs` on host machine into the container with path /home/efsvolume.
+So in container, the `/home/efsvolume` actually stores the data onto EFS sharing volume.

 `env` field represents container's environment variables, we pass the PaddlePaddle parameters into containers by using the `env` field.